SystemFw/Unison-Forall-2024/klogs.md

 - &shy;<!-- .element: class="fragment" -->Unison Cloud comes with a rich set of effects.
 - &shy;<!-- .element: class="fragment" -->We can safely sends programs to another node.

+Notes:
+Ok, one more detail about Locations, they are typed with the set of abilities they support.

+Unison Cloud provides a pool of nodes with a rich set of effects.

+And as a result we can safely send programs to another node, in this example we're forking to a node far away and logging a message there, and the code won't compile if we try to fork to a node that doesn't support logging.

 ----